Are you allowed to open yet?

 Yes.
 In line with guidance issued by the government, we will asking for your details and holding them for 21 days.
 We will only share them with NHS Test and Trace, if asked, in the event of a fellow visitor testing positive for coronavirus.
 After 21 days we will delete/destroy your details.
 It will not be used for marketing or other purposes.

 Will I have to queue outside?

-If you are early or come at the same time as other visitors you may need to queue for a short time outside the museum.
+You may need to queue for a short time outside Scaplen's Court on busier days.
 To maintain social distancing, we are controlling the flow of visitors into the building.

 What if it’s raining?

 If it is raining you will still be required to wait outside until the entrance is clear.
 Please come prepared for the weather.

 The safety of our visitors, staff and volunteers is our top priority.
 We have introduced the following measures to help with social distancing;

 We are operating a separate entrance and exit.

 There is a one way system in place throughout the building.
 Please follow the signage.

 Members of staff and volunteers will also be on hand to direct you.